 You might say you are not a big fan of getting naked and taking a bath with strangers.
 But before you scratch that off your list, consider that Jjimjilbang is not a place people go just for a bath.
 It is where locals huddle in a toasty space with family or close friends for a relaxed bonding time over delicious snack food and get a massage or professional scrub.

 After a long day of walking, your feet will thank you for treating them to Jjimjilbang.
 Oh, did I mention they provide you with a set of clothes to wear inside?
 That means you don't have to be naked until you actually need to wash off sweat.
 When you visit Jjimjilbang, make sure you try this combo: maekbanseok gyeran (맥반석 계란; an egg steamed in the saunas) and sikhye (식혜; a cold sweet rice drink).

 The City of Seoul offers many organized free walking tours to Seoul’s top tourist attractions.
 These tours are great especially for first-time visitors as the expert tour guides will help you understand the historical, cultural significance of what you are looking at or what you really should be looking.
 And these are offered for FREE!
 You just need to sign up in advance.

 I personally enjoyed the Kyungbok Palace tour very much.
 Next time I visit Seoul again, I would like to take the Naksan Seonggwak tour, which highlights the night view of Seoul.
 Many other walking tours are also worthy of your time.
-For more information, check out the program here.
+Check out the Seoul City's Free Walking Tour Programs here.